esper-io/console_docs/docs/miscellaneous/webapp.md

 -   On your endpoint, you must [enroll in Managed Google](../apps/appactions.md) Play.

--   Onboard devices with the Managed Google Play enabled in the template.
+-   Onboard devices with the Managed Google Play enabled in the blueprint.

 -   The devices must have Chrome installed and state set to “Show” state.
 We recommend that you upload Chrome via a blueprint and select the app state to “Show.”
 You can set the state to “Hide” after accepting terms of service, but “Disabled” cannot be the app state.